American Express Merchant Financing Review

 |Collateral:||Personal guarantee for loans under $50K|

 These are term loans with a repayment length of either one or two years.
-The one-year loans carry a fee between x1.06 and x1.14 of your loan amount, and the two-year loans carry a fee between x1.12 and x1.28.
-APRs for both loans will be somewhere between 11% and 27%.
+The one-year loans carry a factor rate between x1.06 and x1.14 of your loan amount, and the two-year loans carry a rate between x1.12 and x1.28.
+The effective APR for both loans will be somewhere between 11% and 27%.

 Because the fee is only calculated once, normally you wouldn’t be able to save money by repaying early.
 However, Amex offers prepayment discounts depending upon how early you repay the loan: